EdTech

 2. 3D printing

 3D printing has already seen an impressive application in the world at large.
-According to Forbes, 3D printers have been able to create anything from car parts to artificial organs.
+These printers can create anything from car parts to artificial organs.
 In the classroom setting, 3D printing can create hands-on models that students can investigate and interact with.
-For example, students could learn about the geography of an area by observing a 3D map of it.
+For example, students could learn about the geography by studying a 3D map of an area.

 Pros

-• It engages the students and gets them curious.
+• It engages students and gets them curious.

 • It reduces the time teachers need to spend on creating their own models (e.g., for a science class).